Ptosis: A droopy upper eyelid in children and adults

 In children, untreated ptosis can lead to the permanent loss of vision by occlusion amblyopia, known as a 'lazy eye’.
 In adults, untreated ptosis can cause temporary loss of vision (by obscuring the visual axis), headaches, brow-ache, and neck discomfort (from altering the head’s position to compensate).

 The treatment for ptosis in adults and children is surgical.
-Different techniques are used, but most involve tightening or strengthening the levator muscle, or assisting the levator muscle with a 'sling' of artificial material from eyebrow to tarsal plate, such as a nylon, silicone band or thread (suture).
-In some instances, the sling to elevate the eyelid from the brow is created by using a graft of fascia (this is tendon-like tissue) taken from the affected individual's own leg, or from the muscle of the forehead.
+Different techniques are used, but most involve tightening or strengthening the levator muscle, or assisting the levator muscle with a 'sling' of muscle or artificial material from eyebrow to tarsal plate in the eyelid, such as a nylon, silicone band or thread (suture).
+Mr Morrison has since early 2023 added the internationally-recognised surgical technique of the Frontalis Flap (the Frontalis Muscle Flap, the Forehead Flap) in children and adults, with very good results.
+In some instances, the sling to elevate the eyelid from the brow is created by using a graft of fascia lata (this is tendon-like tissue) taken from the affected individual's own leg, or from the muscle of the forehead.

 Paediatric surgery is always performed under a general anaesthetic and it is usually a day-case procedure.
 An eye patch might be needed to be worn (over the unaffected eye for a few hours a day) for several months, before or after surgery, to strengthen the vision in the eye with ptosis.